taiwei1994/hello-world/README.md

 # hello-world
-this is my first scratch of github
+this is my first scratch of github.

 Hi everyone, I'm Wei Tai from University of Alberta, and I'm learning to use github.
-Nice to meet you! print('俺是zhaosukima的爸爸')
+Nice to meet you!

+print('俺是zhaosukima的爸爸')